PureBhaktiArchive/archive-web-app/frontend/README.md

 - Open terminal in the `frontend` folder.
 - Run `npm i` to install the dependencies.
 - Create `.env.development.local` file in the `frontend` folder and enter variables according to [Environment variables](#environment-variables) section.
-- Run `npm start` to start the Parcel development server, which will automatically rebuild the app as you change files and supports hot module replacement for fast development.
+- Run `npm start` to start the development server, which will automatically rebuild the app as you change files and supports hot module replacement for fast development.
 - Open the local website URL using the link shown by the previous command.
-Note that for pages other than `index.html` the extension has to be added manually, like this: http://localhost:3000/about.html.

 ## Deployment